How to cope with stress and anxiety with hypnotherapy

 10th October, 20150 Comments

-Written by: Andrea Smith - Business Confidence Mentor
+Written by: Andrea Smith - Confidence Coach

 Stress is something we all try to cope with in our day-to-day lives.
 While you might think stress is simply an emotion, a feeling, think again.
 Stress is actually a physical bodily reaction to real or imagined danger.
 This physical reaction creates tension and gives rise to negative emotions in our body such as fear or anxiety.